The Whole Lafferty

 - Aug 21

-There is a handwritten drawing by Lafferty that maps how his novels fit together, along with the short pieces that connect directly to the Argo legend.
+Lafferty hand-drew a map showing how his novels fit together, including the short stories that directly connect to the Argo legend.
 At the top of the drawing is Argo, from which three branches extend: In a Green Tree, the Coscuin Chronicles, and the Oceanic Novels.
 The drawing is very sketchy.

 "And somebody wants to know who are the really good writers, and how many of them there are.
 There aren't any.
 Most of the writers are likeable frauds.
 Some are unlikable frauds.
 There are stumblers, there are strident screamers, there are righteous drones.
 A lot of them write passable stuff a lot of the time.
 But the number of really good writers is always an irrational number less than one."

-Next comes the historically mimetic layer.
-Some of his works lean more heavily into this mode than others.
+After the always-present background of PRIME comes the historically mimetic layer; some of his works lean more heavily into this mode than others.
 Esteban, Okla Hannali, and The Fall of Rome fictionalize history.
 At the same time, quasi-historical works set in the twentieth century (Dotty, Civil Blood, and In a Green Tree) offer mostly low-mimetic depictions of what, for Lafferty, was living history.

 This low-mimetic layer also raises its own metaphysical questions.
 Flatland, for instance, is metaphysically significant.
 It forms a central episode in the Green Tree chronicle when Barnaby Sheen notes its appearance one day.
 Here, metaphysical events are understood through a historicizing matrix.